What Bruce does during his "Regular Servicing"

 - Reboot the computer.
 It will automatically run the boot time defrag I scheduled above.

 - CCleaner: Registry Clean and cleanup.
-Done again like before because of changes that happen after a reboot.
+Done again like before because of changes that can happen after a reboot.

 Extra things I do occasionally if necessary: